trambarhq/trambar/docs/user-guide.md

 ##### Branch

 A **Branch** story is another special kind of push.
-It occurs someone pushes a new branch into a git repository.
+It occurs when someone pushes a new branch into a git repository.
 In a typical workflow, that usually means he's begun implementing a new feature or fixing a bug requiring substantial changes.

 ##### Issue